danielbrock4/Ratings_On_Demand/README.md

 #### Target Variable

 - IMDB Rating
-  - IMDB ratings are entered by registered IMDb users who can cast a vote from 1-10 on ever released title in a database.
-Individual votes are then aggregated as a signle IMDB rating, visible on the title's main page.
+  - IMDB ratings are entered by registered IMDb users who can vote from 1-10 on every released title in the IMDB database.
+Individual votes are then aggregated as a single IMDB rating, visible on the title's main page.

-#### Features
+#### Features & Variables Chosen For Our Machine Learning Models

-- Encoded Features
+- **Encoded/Altered Features:**
-  - The following features were encoded with dummy variables in order to convert to numerical values
+  - The following features were encoded with dummy variables to convert to numerical values:
-    - MPAA Rating
+    - MPAA Rating:
-      - Parental guidance rating (e.g G, PG, PG-13, R, NC-17)
+      - Parental guidance rating (e.g., G, PG, PG-13, R, NC-17)
+      - MPAA ratings were not provided by the Kaggle datasets, so the data was scraped using Python and Beautiful Soup.
-    - Genres
+    - Genres:
-      - e.g. Drama, Action, Mystery
+      - e.g., Drama, Action, Mystery
-      - Most movies are classified with more than 1 genre, if the movie was classified with a genre, the dummy variable would show a 1, if not, 0
+      - Most movies are classified with more than one genre.
+If the film were classified with a genre, the dummy variable would show a 1; if not, 0.
-  - The following features were manually ecoded during the data cleansing portion of the project
+  - The following features were manually encoded during the data cleansing portion of the project:
-    - Count of oscar nominated actors
+    - Count of oscar-nominated actors:
-      - count of oscars that were previously nominated atleast once
+      - count of Oscars that were previously nominated at least once.
-    - Oscar nominated director
+    - Oscar-nominated director:
-      - 1 if director was previously nominated for oscar or 0 if not
+      - 1 if the director was previously nominated for oscar or 0 if not.
-- Sourced straight from original data source
+- Orignal/Unaltered Features From Original Dataset:
   - Duration (Minutes)
   - Budget (millions)
   - Title Length